fantastic-packages/packages/README.md

 > [!NOTE]\
 > The feed url has moved from https://fantastic-packages.github.io/packages/releases/ to https://fantastic-packages.github.io/releases/

+### About branches

+`master`: Stable branch.
+No `push --force`.
+Compatible with the minimum version of OpenWrt that is not EOL.\
+`$Verioson`: Often `push --force`.
+Compatible with specific OpenWrt versions.
+For example, `24.10`.\
+`snapshot`: Often `push --force`.
+Not often used, only used to complete compatibility work before a breaking changes releases.
+For example, package management switches from `opkg` to `apk`.

 ### How to use
 Choose one of the following methods:
 1. Add to `feeds.conf.default`